About DAYBUE®

 Weight loss:

-DAYBUE can cause weight loss.
-Tell your doctor if you notice your child is losing weight at any time during treatment with DAYBUE.
+DAYBUE or DAYBUE STIX can cause weight loss.
+Tell your doctor if you notice your loved one is losing weight at any time during treatment with DAYBUE or DAYBUE STIX.

 Common side effects in the 12-week LAVENDER trialCommon side effects in the 12-week LAVENDER trial